What Quietly Remains — Dao Duy Duong in Hanoi

 If someone forwarded this to you, welcome.
 Subscribe at the bottom — it's free, it arrives every other week, and we never send anything else.

-Đào Duy Dương was born in Hanoi in the 1990s, the decade when Đổi Mới finally hit the street — when a generation of reforms that began on paper in the 1980s started reshaping the city in concrete and neon.
+Dao Duy Duong was born in Hanoi in the 1990s, the decade when Đổi Mới finally hit the street — when a generation of reforms that began on paper in the 1980s started reshaping the city in concrete and neon.
 The Hanoi he grew up in was pulling itself apart and rebuilding at the same time: new towers crowding old lanes, motorbikes replacing bicycles, signs bolted onto French colonial facades.
 But underneath the noise, something persisted.
-Dương noticed it early.
+Duong noticed it early.
 His photography is an act of paying attention to the thing that refuses to leave.

 His images are poetic and unhurried.
 He is not chasing the decisive moment — he is waiting for the quiet one.
 The moment after a vendor finishes arranging her stall.
 The moment before a cyclist turns a corner into shadow.
 His compositions leave space for the viewer to breathe, and the light in his frames often feels accidental, as though he arrived just in time to see it land.
 These are not photographs that shout.
 They ask you to slow down, and then they reward you for it.

-Dương's work has appeared on Pexels and on Vietnam Streets.
-He is currently writing street photography articles — a photographer who thinks in words as well as frames.
-It is a combination that makes sense for someone drawn to Hanoi's particular brand of quiet: a city that lives in memory as much as in the present tense, and that demands its own kind of narration.
+Duong's work has appeared on Pexels and on Vietnam Streets.
+He also writes about photography on his website under the heading Ways of Seeing — essays on color, composition, and how to look at the street.
+Pieces like How I See Street, Quiet Noticing, and How Color Feels read like field notes from someone who treats observation as a discipline.
+He is a photographer who thinks in words as well as frames, and that combination makes sense for someone drawn to Hanoi's particular brand of quiet: a city that lives in memory as much as in the present tense, and that demands its own kind of narration.

-His portfolio lives on Pixieset, and it is worth the visit — the edit is tight, the sequencing deliberate.
+His portfolio and writing live at duongdao.com, and both are worth the visit — the edit is tight, the sequencing deliberate.
 Follow him at @daoduyduong.

 What we’re watching